SaintpatrickII/facebook_ml_final/README.md

 Advertisement Dataset:

-- Data is loaded in from the S3 bucket into a jupyter notebook (this allows for rapid troubleshooting, once all cleaning has been completed this can be transferred into a python method), pandas was used to turn the dataset into a dataframe.
+- Data is loaded & analysed using pandas, main things in looking at the data is identifying potential features, redundant columns & NaN values, alongside making sure both files match in terms of column meanings

 - Before any cleaning it is a good idea to have a look at the raw file to see any obvious improvements. a combination of this & the use of the pandas df.dtype and df.head gives us a good indication of the next steps to be taken to clean this file.

 Cleaning operations:

-1. by looking at the datatypes of our rows most are object, in order to save hastle we convert these to str type, this will later allow us to manipulate them later on
+- by looking at the datatypes of our rows most are object, in order to save hastle we convert these to str type, this will later allow us to manipulate them

-2. from looking at the csv file some non-ascii characters have been used in two of the columns (product description & product name), for this we use a simple encode/decode function to rid the df of these
+- from looking at the csv file some non-ascii characters have been used in two of the columns (product description & product name), for this we use a simple encode/decode function to append these

-3. our df has a inbuilt index column & a meaningless additional index column, this is dropped from the table, whilst dropping this column i also chose to drop columns with nan data inputs, this meaning our new df will have inputs for each value
+- our df has a inbuilt index column & a meaningless additional index column, this is dropped from the table, whilst dropping this column i also chose to drop columns with NaN data inputs, this meaning our new df will have inputs for each value

-4. the price function contains a '£' symbol in each price, to make these values into floats we simply use a str replace & convert the results into float64 datatype
+- the price function contains a '£' symbol in each price, to make these values into floats we simply use a str replace & convert the results into float64 datatype

-5. product_name includes the location of the item in the header, this information is already known in the location column so we use a str split & index the zeroth element so that product name is only the product
+- product_name includes the location of the item in the header, this information is already known in the location column so we use a str split & index the zeroth element so that product name is only the product

-6. category & location both contain two pieces of information, here i have split the category into an additional subcaregory column & with location it is split into county & the original location
+- category & location both contain two pieces of information, here i have split the category into an additional subcaregory column & with location it is split into county & the original location

 Images Dataset: